It’s after Midnight August 1st!

 Any delinquent bill will be charged interest of 18% per annum, minimum of $2, and this interest cannot be waived.

-You will be taxed on Real Estate, Personal Property and Motor Vehicles as of October 1, 2017.
+You are being taxed on Real Estate, Personal Property and Motor Vehicles as of October 1, 2017.

 Real Estate – All real property listed on the Grand List.